Large Language Model Inference Service¶

 Which model is it?¶

-- It fits on the hardware that we have available at 8-bit quantization while leaving room for a relatively large (48k token) context window.
+- It fits on the hardware that we have available while leaving room for a relatively large (48k token) context window.

 As an instruct-tuned model, it is best-suited for following instructions and conversation-style prompts.
 It may not work well for completion or fill-in-middle tasks.